Expenses (2024-25)

 University-Owned Off-Campus Housing

-Walla Walla University owns a limited amount of apartments and houses for students to rent.
-Rent is charged to the student account in 3-month increments and are prorated based on check in and check out dates.
+Walla Walla University owns a limited number of apartments and houses for students to rent.
+Rent is charged to the student account in 3-month increments and is prorated based on check in and check out dates.

 Students must apply for housing during open application periods.
 Priority is granted to applicants who are married and/or have children and/or are 25 years of age or older.
 Housing offers are made to other applicants on a first-come, first-served basis.
 Financial arrangements must be approved by Student Financial Services before a student may move into a residence.